RhetTbull/osxphotos/README.md

 Returns the original filename of the photo when it was imported to Photos.  **Note**: Photos 5.0+ renames the photo when it adds the file to the library using UUID.
 See also [filename](#filename)

 #### `date`
+Returns the create date of the photo as a datetime.datetime object

+#### `date_modified`
-Returns the date of the photo as a datetime.datetime object
+Returns the modification date of the photo as a datetime.datetime object or None if photo has no modification date

 #### `description`
 Returns the description of the photo